stevana/stateful-pbt-with-fakes/README.md

 Regarding formal specification requiring a special way of thinking and therefor training, I believe this is a correct assessment.
 However I also believe that this is already true for property-based testing of pure functions.
-A non-trained user of pure QuickCheck will likely test less interesting properties than someone who's trained.
+A non-trained user of pure property-based testing will likely test less interesting properties than someone who's trained.

 Given that John has written [papers](https://research.chalmers.se/publication/517894/file/517894_Fulltext.pdf)